 Clean those gutters.

-We have a few weeks of falling leaves before the deep freeze, but please don’t leave your gutters clogged to the hilt with debris.
+We will have a few weeks of falling leaves before the deep freeze, but please don’t leave your gutters clogged to the hilt with debris.
 If you don’t clean your gutters, it will prevent winter water from flowing off the roof and down away from the foundation.
 If water has nowhere to go, it will refreeze in your gutters and at the base of your roof, resulting in dangerous ice dams and potential leaks.
 If you don’t want to do this dirty job yourself, schedule a pro to handle it for you.
 It will be worth it.

-If you do just these five things, you’ll be in much better shape when the wicked weather finally decides to come our way.
+If you do just these five things, you’ll be in much better shape when the wicked weather decides to come our way.
 Plus it’s much more pleasant to get these jobs out of the way before it’s too cold and snowy to bother.
 Good luck and as always, don’t be afraid to reach out if you need help or advice.

 Bob O’Donnell is the owner of O’Donnell Bros.
 Inc., a Bristol-based home improvement company established in 1975.
 Email your questions to firstname.lastname@example.org with the subject line “Ask the Pro.”
 All questions may be considered for publication.
 To contact Bob for your remodeling needs, call O’Donnell Bros.
 Inc. at (860) 589-5155 or visit http://www.odonnellbros.com.
 Advice is for guidance only.